-WIRES Sydney North West branch are currently developing a plan to respond to future heatstress events which may affect the Parramatta North GHFF colony.
-During known heatstress events WIRES volunteers actively monitor the camp to determine if / when intervention is required.
+WIRES Sydney North West branch have a Heat Stress Plan to respond to future heat-stress events which may affect the Parramatta North GHFF colony.
+During known heat-stress events WIRES volunteers actively monitor the camp to determine if / when intervention is required.
 Intervention occurs in conjunction with Sydney Wildlife and generally involves triage, rehydration and removal of the animal into care.
-Current management practices do not involve preventative measures, but the possibility of using the Parramatta River as a water source for spraying, prior to intervention becoming necessary, has been suggested (Sarah Cohen, WIRES, pers. comm 2018).
+Current management practices do not involve preventative measures, but the possibility of installation of a spray system and using the Parramatta River as a water source for spraying, prior to intervention becoming necessary, has been suggested (Sarah Cohen, WIRES, pers. comm 2018).